bxparks/AceTime/USER_GUIDE.md

 not use C++ exceptions, so we handle invalid values by returning special version of various date/time objects to the caller.

+<a name="InvalidSentinels"></a>
+### Invalid Sentinels

+Many methods return an return integer value.
+Error conditions are indicated by special constants, many of whom are defined in the `LocalDate` class:

+* `int32_t LocalDate::kInvalidEpochDays`
+    * Error value returned by `toEpochDays()` methods
+* `acetime_t LocalDate::kInvalidEpochSeconds`
+    * Error value returned by `toEpochSeconds()` methods
+* `int32_t LocalDate::kInvalidUnixDays`
+    * Error value returned by `toUnixDays()` methods
+* `int32_t LocalDate::kInvalidUnixSeconds`
+    * Error value returned by `toUnixSeconds()` methods
+* `int64_t LocalDate::kInvalidUnixSeconds64`
+    * Error value returned by `toUnixSeconds64()` methods

+Similarly, many factory methods accept an `acetime_t`, `int32_t`, or `int64_t` arguments and return objects of various classes (e.g. `LocalDateTime`, `OffsetDateTime` or `ZonedDateTime`).
+When these methods are given the error constants, they return an object whoses `isError()` method returns `true`.

+It is understandable that error checking is often neglected, since it adds to the maintenance burden.
+And sometimes, it is not always clear what should be done when an error occurs, especially in a microcontroller environment.
+However, I encourage the application to check for these errors conditions as much as practical, and try to degrade to some reasonable default behavior when an error is detected.

 <a name="IsError"></a>
 ### isError()